fernando-ylh/velocity_monitoring/README.md

 <br/>

 ### How to Use
-Please download all the codes and data, then put it in the same directory.
+Please download all the codes and data, then put them in the same directory.

 ##### 1. Creating Web-application Objects
 This the example code (example_1.py) how to create the  web-application objects: